 Secondly one or two precautions should be taken in case of any such resolution or movements if to be effective.
-Many papers write about 'Political prisoners ' but the language is so conveniently dubious that the Government and even the people are quite likely to fail to understand what is meant by that omnibus term 'Political prisoners.'
-Some times it means interned, at others the detenue, then deported or the state prisoners, but hardly it ever means those also who are convicted for offences of political nature.
-I pointed out to you last year that Mr. Bonarlaw himself made a distinction in Irish cases that the rebels were not guilty of ' individual acts '!
-Now that gentleman knew well that suffragists were all 'convicted ' for ' individual acts ' including arson ' Yet they were released as soon as the war broke out by the very Government in which Mr. Bonarlaw works.
-Then I don't see why the word 'convicted' should be a bogey to the Indian 'Responsible' and the 'individual acts' a screen to hide the Government anomalies in the hands of Mr. Bonarlaw.
-Botha is a prime minister and Redmond the constituted Leader of a Parliamentary Party and they released their own opponents and actual rebels, against their Governments.
-But the congressmen think they are ' responsible men' !
-The parriah that stands begging at the city gate is mo responsible citizen and belongs to a higher caste than the Sheriff and the Chairman of the city itself!
-So in the future resolution and articles this point should be clearly and definitely pressed that 'political prisoners means all those undergoing imprisonment whether convicted or not, whether for individual acts or acts in general' (1 indeed fail to understand it altogether !!!) -for actions which proceeded from purely and admittedly political motives.1 The term political can be distinguished from private only by the criterion of the Motive of the act and not by the act itself.
+Many papers write about 'Political prisoners' but the language is so conveniently dubious that the Government and even the people are guite likely to fail to understand what is meant by that omnibus term 'Political prisoner'.
+Some times it means interned, at others the detenue, then deported or the state prisoners, but hardly it ever means those who are convicted for offences of political nature.
+I pointed out to you last year that Mr. Bonarlaw himself made a distinction in Irish cases that the rebels were not quilty of 'individual acts' including arson!
+Yet they were released as soon as the war broke out by the very Government in which Mr. Bonarlaw works.
+Then I don't see why the word 'convicted' should be a bogey to the Indian 'Responsibles' and the 'individual acts' a screen to hide the Government anomalies in the hands of Mr. Bonarlaw.
+Botha is a prime minister and Redmond the constituted Leader of a Parliamentary Party and yet they released their own opponents and actual rebels, against their Government.
+But the congressmen think they are 'responsible men'!
+The pariah that stands begging at the city gate is more responsible citizen and belongs to a higher caste than the Sheriff and the Chairman of the city itself!
+So in the future resolution and articles this point should be clearly and definitely pressed that 'political prisoners means all those undergoing imprisonment whether convicted or not, whether for individual acts or acts in general' (I indeed fail to understand it altogether!!!)- for actions which proceeded from purely and admittedly political motives.'
+The term political can be distinguished from private only by the criterion of the motive of the act and not by the act itself.
 No act is or can be by itself political.
 For even a rebellion if that proceeds entirely for my own bread and butter is not political and ought not to create any sympathy in others, unless indeed my cause was only a case in hand and was fought out for establishing a general privilege or in vindicating of a general right.
 The Thugs fought battles and were not political in the sense of sacrificing for the General Good.
-But even the arson cases or flogging the prime ministers by a suffragist in England had been recognised by the British Government itself as political because the motive was neither personal aggrandisement nor revenge but the advancement of some social good.
+But even the arson cases or flogging the prime ministers by a suffragist in England had been recognized by the British Government itself as political because the motive was neither personal aggrandizement nor revenge but the advancement of some social good.
 The means may be wrong, even criminal or not, the Motive counts so far as the moral value, and here national aspect of the act is concerned.
-I write this with special stress for the reason that in case of an amnesty being granted - which I expect not - this point will be a stumbling block in our path, for the Government might adopt some anomalous distinction and interprete the term in any sense convenient to them but not just in itself.
+I write this with special stress for the reason that in case of an amnesty being granted -which I expect not -this point will be a stumbling block in our path, for the Government might adopt some anomalous distinction and interprete the term in any sense convenient to them but not just in itself.
 Try your best to make this clear to all you can approach and let our journalists and leaders keep this constantly before them.